Ni-Songhao/UnifiedReward/README.md

 If you have any comments or questions, please open a new issue or feel free to contact [Yibin Wang](https://codegoat24.github.io).

 ## 🤗 Acknowledgments
-In this work, reward model and image/video understanding DPO code is based on [LLaVA-Next](https://github.com/LLaVA-VL/LLaVA-NeXT). while image and video generation DPO is based on [DiffusionDPO](https://github.com/SalesforceAIResearch/DiffusionDPO) and [VideoDPO](https://github.com/CIntellifusion/VideoDPO),
+In this work, reward model and image/video understanding DPO code is based on [LLaVA-Next](https://github.com/LLaVA-VL/LLaVA-NeXT), while image and video generation DPO is based on [DiffusionDPO](https://github.com/SalesforceAIResearch/DiffusionDPO) and [VideoDPO](https://github.com/CIntellifusion/VideoDPO).

 We also utilize [LMMs-Eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) and [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) toolkits for evaluation.

 Thanks to all the contributors!

 ## ⭐ Citation

-Please leave us a star ⭐ if you find our work helpful.
 ```bibtex